singh-kashish/songs_redux/README.md

-# Basic Song changing using React and Redux
+# Basic Song changing Web App using React and Redux